crazyrascal/Advanced-Calculator/README.md

-# Calculator [1.0]
+# Advanced Calculator

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)
 ![GitHub](https://img.shields.io/github/languages/code-size/HyperSkys/Calculator?color=cyan&label=Size&labelColor=000000&logo=GitHub&style=for-the-badge)
 ![GitHub](https://img.shields.io/github/license/HyperSkys/Calculator?color=violet&logo=GitHub&labelColor=000000&style=for-the-badge)
 ![Discord](https://img.shields.io/discord/855415025253744670?color=5865F2&label=Discord&logo=Discord&labelColor=23272a&style=for-the-badge)

-**Calculator 1.0** has very basic features such as addition, subtraction and multiplication we have plans to add many other different useful features to the calculator
+**Calculator** is an advanced calculator that can help you with your math problems and math homework

 ### Download

-You can download the calculator by going to the release tab on this repository and clicking **Source code (zip)** after doing so you must have Java 8 installed on your computer then run it in Eclipse or Intellij
+You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then run it in Eclipse or Intellij

 ### API Support